6 Little Talks on Healthy Sexual Development to Have With Your Older Teen

-At this age, if you haven’t created open communication with your older teen already, it may be difficult to talk to them about anything, especially healthy sexuality.
+At this age, if you haven’t created open communication with your older teen already, it may be difficult to talk to them about anything, especially healthy sexual development.
 But this topic is important enough that you should put any hesitancy aside and start the conversation about the topics below:

 Have an open discussion with your teen about contraception and your values around first intercourse.
 Be sure that they understand the full implications of making such a decision at this age, the dangers of unprotected sex, and the precautions to take in relationships if they choose to be sexually active.

 If your teen hasn’t been taught about the negative aspects of drug and alcohol use, they may not be equipped to make the right choice when that situation arises.
 Help them understand the connection between substance use and risky sexual behaviors.

 Continue to support your child’s self-esteem.
 Compliment their whole self.
 Their beauty, intelligence, and talents are all quite tenuous for them right now.
 As they are looking more toward the future, they need frequent reminders from you about how amazing they really are.

 Show and teach them what a healthy relationship should look like.
 Continue to educate them about consent—both for themselves and others.
 Teach them the role respect should play in their relationships.

 5. Appropriate boundaries and sexual abuse.

 Empower them to set boundaries with the people in their lives.
 Talk openly about sexual abuse and what they should do if it occurs, has occurred, or if they are worried it will occur.

 Have discussions about how sexuality, body image, and gender roles are portrayed in the media.
 Include a discussion on pornography and the dangers that can come from viewing sex and relationships through that type of media.